 From 1 February 2010, volume builders can obtain a multiproof approval for standardised building designs that are intended to be replicated several times, these building consents are required to be issued within 10 working days.

 Your application is imported into the system and a formal vetting process is undertaken.
 The Vetting Team endeavour to undertake this process within 1 working day.
 At this point the 20 working day time clock is started.
 The vetting process is not a technical check it is merely a check to see if all information has been provided.
 If insufficient information has been provided a list of information required will be sent.
-At this point at the time clock is paused.
 You will be given 8 weeks in which to supply the required information.
 Your application will be rejected at this time if the required information has not been supplied.

 The application is then allocated to the various disciplines within the building consent authority for processing, i.e. planning, engineering, building, water, drainage, services, health etc. against the relevant legislation.

-Where the Building Consent Authority does not have competence to process for compliance it shall be outsourced (Com 3 buildings only).
+Where the Building Consent Authority does not have competence to process for compliance it shall be outsourced.

 Each discipline will review your application and assess it for compliance.
 If there are any questions or concerns a notification will be sent to you or your agent requesting further information or clarification.